grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Mind if we ask where yer headed Captain Shakes?"
 Asked Percy

-"Ay, I was about to fuckin' say anyway: there's a mid-sea depot about 100 miles from here.
+"Aye, I was about to fuckin' say anyway: there's a mid-sea depot about 100 miles from here.
 It's just over the line in the waters of a different Authority.
 Somewhat more permissive folks; bit more friendly to commerce.
 That's why the Authority on this side of the line are such a bunch of aggressive motherfuckin' assholes though --- they don't want shit running through here to there.
 If you can get this dumpster of yers to the depot, you can definitely get fuel there, and probably some fuckin' poorly executed and overpriced repairs as well."

 "Sounds like a fucking Eden."
 Said Percy.
 "Look, we aren't the type to ask for help, and I hate imposing on other folks' business, just as I don't want 'em imposing on mine, but you can see we're more than a little fucking desperate here.
 If you can allow Hemi --- and just Hemi --- aboard to take some specs of your boat, see if you're carrying anything he can use, we'll make it up to you at the depot. ...Though at the current moment about all we can offer you is hot food."